Karina Halevy

 I am specifically interested in:

-• doing NLP for low-resource/non-Indo-European languages
+• NLP for low-resource/non-Indo-European languages

 • intersections of NLP with human-computer interaction and data visualization